 The PrEP IMPACT trial is a clinical trial and will operate differently to the ways you usually get sexual health services.
 You'll need to meet eligibility criteria to go on the trial, and you'll need to read and sign paperwork before you start.
 You'll also be asked to visit your trial clinic every 3 months for HIV and STI tests.

-The PrEP IMPACT trial starts in September 2017 – and there are 5 important sets of things you need to know if you’re thinking about joining the trial!
+The PrEP IMPACT trial starts from October 2017 – and there are 5 important sets of things you need to know if you’re thinking about joining the trial!

 Know if you’re eligible to go on the trial.

 To take part you need to meet the eligibility criteria below, be 16 or older, and to have an England postal address.

 There are THREE groups of people who are eligible: